Deformations of $G$-valued pseudocharacters: Generalized reductive group schemes

-The following three sets are canonically in bijection \cite[Theorem 1.4]{Conrad2014NONSPLITRG}. \begin{enumerate} \item Split reductive group schemes over $\bbZ$ up to isomorphism of $\bbZ$-group schemes. \item Split connected reductive groups over $\bbQ$ up to isomorphism of $\bbQ$-group schemes. \item Root data up to isomorphism. \end{enumerate} We will refer to split reductive group schemes over $\bbZ$ as \emph{Chevalley groups}.
+The following three sets are canonically in bijection, \cite[Theorem 1.4]{Conrad2014NONSPLITRG}. \begin{enumerate} \item Split reductive group schemes over $\bbZ$ up to isomorphism of $\bbZ$-group schemes. \item Split connected reductive groups over $\bbQ$ up to isomorphism of $\bbQ$-group schemes. \item Root data up to isomorphism. \end{enumerate} We will refer to split reductive group schemes over $\bbZ$ as \emph{Chevalley groups}.
+By a \emph{Chevalley group} over a different base than $\bbZ$ we mean the base change of a Chevalley group over $\bbZ$.

-Every split connected reductive group $G$ over the fraction field $L$ of a domain $\calO$ admits a model over $\calO$, which is the base change of a Chevalley group over $\bbZ$ \cite[Theorem 1.2]{Conrad2014NONSPLITRG}.
-If $\calO$ is a principal ideal domain, then every $\calO$-model of $G$ is the base change of a Chevalley group \cite[Proposition 1.3]{Conrad2014NONSPLITRG}.
-By a \emph{Chevalley group} over a different base than $\bbZ$ we will always mean the base change of a Chevalley group over $\bbZ$.
+Every split connected reductive group $G$ over the fraction field $L$ of a domain $\calO$ admits a model over $\calO$, which is a Chevalley group, \cite[Theorem 1.2]{Conrad2014NONSPLITRG}.
+If $\calO$ is a principal ideal domain, then every $\calO$-model of $G$ is a Chevalley group, \cite[Proposition 1.3]{Conrad2014NONSPLITRG}.

-\begin{example} We discuss the main examples we are going to consider. \begin{enumerate} \item The symplectic group $\Sp_{2n}$ over $\bbZ$ is the scheme-theoretic automorphism group of the standard symplectic bilinear form on $\bbZ^{2n}$.
+\begin{example} We discuss the main examples we will consider. \begin{enumerate} \item The symplectic group $\Sp_{2n}$ over $\bbZ$ is the scheme-theoretic automorphism group of the standard symplectic bilinear form on $\bbZ^{2n}$.
 It is a semisimple Chevalley group with almost-simple connected geometric fibers. \item The orthogonal group $\OO_{n}$ over $\bbZ[\tfrac{1}{2}]$ is the automorphism group of the standard symmetric bilinear form on $\bbZ^n$.
 It is a smooth affine $\bbZ[\tfrac{1}{2}]$-group scheme with non-connected almost-simple geometric fibers.
 The special orthogonal group $\SO_n$, which is defined as the kernel of the determinant homomorphism $\det : \OO_n \to \Gm$, is a reductive $\bbZ[\tfrac{1}{2}]$-group scheme. \end{enumerate} \end{example}

 The definition of $G$-pseudocharacters (\Cref{LafPC}) also allows for $G$ to be disconnected.
-So we will need to extend to the notion of reductivity to group schemes with possibly disconnected geometric fibers.
+So we will need to extend the notion of reductivity to group schemes with possibly disconnected geometric fibers.